lukaspj/VIA-Kubernetes-Introduction/content/guide/setup/index.md

 kube-system   storage-provisioner                      1/1     Running   2 (40s ago)    18d
 ```

 Is it looking alright?
 Great!
-Then proceed to [deploying a simple app]()
+Then proceed to [creating your first container](../containers).